ajamesl/tiny-shakespeare-transformer/README.md

 ## 🙏 Acknowledgments

-- Based on the transformer architecture from "Attention Is All You Need"
+- Based on the transformer architecture (decoder) from "Attention Is All You Need"
 - Trained on Shakespeare's works from Project Gutenberg
 - Inspired by Andrej Karpathy's educational content
 - Built with FastAPI and modern web technologies